version-fox/vfox-php/README.md

 brew install gmp libsodium imagemagick
 ```

-Note that the supported extension are not exhaustive, so you may need edit the [bin/install](./bin/install) script to support additional extension.
+Note that the supported extensions are not exhaustive, so you may need to edit the [bin/install](./bin/install) script to support additional extension.
 Feel free to submit a PR for any missing extensions.